wso2/docs-ei/en/micro-integrator/docs/setup/security/encrypting_plain_text.md

 !!!
 Tip
     If you are using **Windows**, you need to have [Ant](http://ant.apache.org/) installed before using the Cipher Tool.

-1. Open the `deployment.toml` file located in `<MI_HOME>/conf/` directory and add the `[secrets]` configuration section as shown below.
+1. Open the `deployment.toml` file located in the `<MI_HOME>/conf/` directory and add the `[secrets]` configuration section as shown below.
 Give an alias for the password type followed by the actual password.
-The following example lists the most common passwords in configuration files.

     ```toml
     [secrets]